SNCFdevelopers/bootstrap-sncf/templates/docs/4.0/getting-started/introduction.md

 - Developers should use the keyword `bootstrap` on packages which modify or add to the functionality of Bootstrap when distributing through [npm](https://www.npmjs.com/browse/keyword/bootstrap) or similar delivery mechanisms for maximum discoverability.

 You can also follow [@getbootstrap on Twitter](https://twitter.com/getbootstrap) for the latest gossip and awesome music videos.

+Contact the humans at [Fab Design](mailto:design.fab@sncf.fr) for more informations & how to.